AnaZonia/moon_notes/1 Captain's Log/0 Sept 21 - Sept 27.md

 Spent some time becoming good at [[Github]].
 Everything is smooth now and making perfect sense.
 Vault is backed up, so is my code.
 Ready to organize everything across Polaris, Janus and Athina!

+### QGIS
+Merging the rasters was fast, masking is taking a while.
+It's okay, it only has to be done once.
+It'll run overnight and will be ready by tomorrow.
+Meanwhile, it's very easy to check modern data on QGIS with the google earth satellite, overlaying histories, and comparing historical data with what I see on google earth pro.
+- I looked into secondary patches in cities I know in Rio, areas that are very disturbed so they stay low, and they are all secondary forests (check pedra da gávea, por exemplo).
+So, it seems like it classifies a ton of secondary forests, so it's important to select only the ones with land use history.
+A few tiny patches in disturbed areas are mistakenly classified as secondary.
+- Looking into the Amazon, however, it shows where the data really shines.
+Indeed, looking at the history, it seems like there are good predictions being made, with few confusing lone patches in intermediate growth areas.

+- $ I just calculated and it seems like if I read 20 papers a week, which I think is a fair amount, I'll be done with my pile in six months.
+	- That means reading 4 papers a day, 5 days a week.
+That's really not bad, and in the weekend I can read more and have the pile come down even faster!
+	- Also keeping in mind some of these papers are for future projects (health, theoretical) or for very superficial reading (data, remote sensing) it gets even more feasible.
+	- Of course there's also the Amazon assessment reports and such, which will take longer.
+		- I believe there should be a priority order to reading - regrowth, amazonia, biochemistry, biodiversity, ecology, forest ecology, and the rest.
+Not too bad, very feasible.

+Brainstorming about the current issues to be solved:
+- What regions may cause more systematic bias. (contact remsens ppl)
+- See if the variation within patch corresponds with error rates.
+- Fallow periods could be correlated with error rates or bias?
+- Sparse matrices can be easier to handle.
+It's the structure that you want in R.
+- Where do the biases matter?
+Where do the biases cause weighting to cause problems?
+- Could very high variance cause to eliminate patches with very low or very high weight?

 ## Sept 23, Saturday